Esri/arcgis-pro-sdk-community-samples/Editing/ConstructionToolWithOptions/ReadMe.md

 ## ConstructionToolWithOptions

 <!-- TODO: Write a brief abstract explaining this sample -->
 This sample illustrates how to build a construction tool with options allowing users to provide parameters at run-time.
-This pattern is new at ArcGIS Pro 2.0.
 Two samples are included.
 The first is the BufferedLineTool.
 The line sketch geoemtry is buffered by a user defined distance to create a polygon feature.
 The second sample is the CircleTool.
 A user defined radius is used to create a circular arc with the point sketch geometry as the centroid.
 This tool is registered with both the esri_editing_construction_polyline and esri_editing_construction_polygon categories allowing both polyline and polygon features to be created.
+The CircleTool options follows the multiple tool options pattern (implementing IEditingCreateToolMultiple) allowing the users to select multiple templates in the manage templates dialog and change tool option values for those templates.
+The BufferedLineTool sample follows the single use pattern.